 Sheung Luk Stream

-Hop on a mini bus or grab a taxi from Sai Kung Town to take you out to Sai Wan Pavillion (roughly 20-minutes), and find yourself on the cusp of the great outdoors.
-Of course, when in Sai Kung there are plenty of hikes nearby to explore, but we like the relatively easy trail that leads down to Sai Wan Town and Ham Tin beach, which will also take you to the beautiful Sheug Luk Stream and waterfall.
-From the start point at Sai Kung Pavillion, the walk should only take you about 40-minutes, and then a further 15-20 minutes to reach the waterfall.
-Find out more details and directions here!
+Hop on a minibus or grab a taxi from Sai Kung Town to take you out to Sai Wan Pavillion (roughly 20 minutes), and find yourself on the cusp of the great outdoors.
+We like the relatively easy trail that leads down to Ham Tin Beach, which will also take you to the beautiful Sheung Luk Stream and waterfall.
+From the start point at Sai Wan Pavillion, the walk should take you about 40 minutes, and then a further 15-20 minutes to reach the waterfall.

 A firm favourite, this little beach lies at the end of a 10-minute, $10 sampan trip from Pak Sha Wan pier.
-It’s a great place to go for a swim, build sand sculptures (let’s face it, you’re never too old for a sexy merman with seaweed hair), and have a BBQ at one of the many pits available.
+It’s a great place to go for a swim and have a BBQ at one of the many pits available.

-Trio Beach, Sampan from Pak Sha Wan pier, Sai Kung
+Trio Beach, Sampan from Pak Sha Wan pier, Sai Kung, New Territories, Hong Kong